Ron Dellums: Early life and education

 Dellums was born in Oakland, California, to Verney and Willa (Terry) Dellums.
 His father was a longshoreman.
 His uncle, C. L. Dellums, was one of the organizers and leaders of the Brotherhood of Sleeping Car Porters.
 He had a younger sister, Theresa.
 His mother Willa died on August 17, 2008, at the age of 89.

 Dellums attended St. Patrick Catholic School, Oakland Technical High School and McClymonds High School.
 He served in the United States Marine Corps from 1954 to 1956.
 Dellums later received his A.A. degree from the Oakland City College, now Merritt College, in 1958, his B.A. from San Francisco State University in 1960, and his M.S.W. from the University of California, Berkeley in 1962.
 He became a psychiatric social worker and political activist in the African-American community beginning in the 1960s.
 He also taught at San Francisco State University and the University of California, Berkeley.

 Dellums was a member of Alpha Phi Alpha fraternity.
 He was also a member of the fraternity's World Policy Council, a think tank whose purpose is to expand the fraternity's involvement in politics, and social and current policy to encompass international concerns.

 Dellums was married three times.
 He married his second wife, attorney Leola "Roscoe" Higgs, in 1961.
 The two divorced in 1998.
 He married his third wife, Cynthia Lewis, in 2000.

-One son, Michael, was convicted of a drug-related homicide in 1979, and remains in prison, being repeatedly denied parole due to bad behavior.
+One son, Michael, was convicted of a drug-related homicide in 1979, and remained in prison for decades, being repeatedly denied parole due to bad behavior.
 Dellums had five other children: anthropologist Rachel R. Chapman, professional actor Erik, author Piper, Brandon and Pam; six grandchildren: Danielle Henderson, Jacob Holmes, Sydney Ross, Dylan Ross, Olivia Dellums, and actress Solea Pfeiffer; and two great-grandchildren: Jared Henderson and Charli Henderson.